panzerdp/dmitripavlutin.com/content/posts/087-parse-url/index.md

 url.hash; // => '#bottom'
 ```

-When the hash in the URL is missing, `url.hash` evaluates to an empty string:
+When the hash in the URL is missing, `url.hash` evaluates to an empty string `''`:

 ```javascript
 const url = new URL('http://example.com/path/index.html');